 Not a member?
-Sign up now
+Sign Up!

 Enter Username or Email to reset.

 Less than 50 percent of people experiencing mental health issues seek out mental health services that can be directly linked to stigma.
 Women are even less likely to seek services because of gender stereotypes, sexism, and gender bias pervasive throughout mental health agencies and services provided.

-At Painted Brain it is our mission to change the discussion around mental illness and eliminate stigma.
+At Painted Brain it is our mission to change the discussion about mental illness and eliminate stigma.
 We recognize that women have particular needs within communities to feel safe and heard.
 Patriarchal and sexist behaviors lead women to be re-traumatized over and over as well as shy away from participating in mental health communities because of fear and unwelcoming environments.
 We want to change that.